toblum/McLighting/Arduino/MeshyMcLighting/README.md

 ### Limitations/TODO

-- No WiFiManager yet, have to think of ways of implementing this
+- No WiFiManager yet for **SERVER**, have to think of ways of implementing this
 - Remove WS2812FX automode and replace with McLighting automode
 - Add McLighting Button mode

+### Issues where help is needed

+- All issues mentioned in limitations
+- Use Arduino ESP8266 **GIT** version (Can't control what is released currenty : v2.4.1 not memoery optimized)
+- WS2812FX has **delays** meant for ESP32.
+Track [issue](https://github.com/kitesurfer1404/WS2812FX/issues/89) here.

 #### Libraries to install